August 11, 2015

 Stickler syndrome refers to a group of disorders of connective tissue.
-Connective tissue, which is distributed throughout the body, multiple organ systems can be affected.
+Connective tissue, which is distributed throughout the body, can affect multiple organ systems.
 The specific symptoms present in Stickler syndrome often vary greatly from one individual to another.
 Affected individuals may not have all of the symptoms .The eyes, ears, skeleton and joints are most often affected.
 Affected individuals may also have distinctive facial features and palate abnormalities.

 One of the first signs in Stickler syndrome is nearsightedness (myopia), in which objects close by are seen clearly but objects that are far away appear blurry.
 Myopia may vary from mild to severe in Stickler syndrome, but generally is not progressive (does not get worse).
 Myopia may be detectable shortly after birth, but the onset varies and may not develop until adolescence or even adulthood in some cases.

-Stickler syndrome is characterized by the following clinical features: vitreoretinal degeneration, myopia, cataracts, retinal holes and detachments, sensorineural hearing loss, a characteristic facial appearance with mid facial flatness, small chin, long philtrum; palatal abnormalities, including cleft palate, bifid uvula or high arched palate; musculoskeletal problems including loose joints, scoliosis, chest deformities, Legg-Calve-Perthe’s disease; early onset degenerative osteoarthritis (onset before age 40 years by xray); and mitral valve prolapse.
+Stickler syndrome is characterized by the following clinical features: vitreoretinal degeneration, myopia, cataracts, retinal holes and detachments, sensorineural hearing loss, a characteristic facial appearance with mid-facial flatness, small chin, long upper lip (philtrum); palatal abnormalities, including cleft palate, bifid uvula or high arched palate; musculoskeletal problems including loose joints, scoliosis, chest deformities, a hip disorder of childhood (Legg-Calve-Perthe’s disease); early onset degenerative osteoarthritis (onset before age 40 years by X-ray); and mitral valve prolapse.
 An affected person does not need to have all of these features.
-In fact, the clinical picture is very variable even among affected people in the same family.
+In fact, the clinical picture is typically variable even among affected people in the same family.

-Stickler syndrome type III (STL3) has been described as the non-ocular form of Stickler syndrome, affecting the joints and hearing without involving the eyes and caused by mutations of the COL11A2 gene on chromosome 6p21.3.
+Stickler syndrome type III (STL3) has been described as the non-ocular form of Stickler syndrome, affecting the joints and hearing without involving the eyes.
+Stickler syndrome type III is caused by mutations of the COL11A2 gene on chromosome 6p21.3.
 The inheritance pattern is autosomal dominant.
 This form is now considered the same disorder as heterozygous oto-spondylo-megaepiphyseal dysplasia (OSMED).
 For more information on heterozygous OSMED see the NORD report on this disorder.

-A mutation in a fourth gene, COL9A1, located on chromosome 6q13, has been identified in one reported kindred with Stickler syndrome type IV or STL4.The inheritance pattern is autosomal recessive.
+A mutation in a fourth gene, COL9A1, located on chromosome 6q13, has been identified in three reported intermarried families in Turkey and Morocco with Stickler syndrome type IV or STL4.The inheritance pattern is autosomal recessive.

 Stickler syndrome has also been subdivided based on the vitreous phenotype resulting from mutations in the various loci.
-However, it has been reported that it is difficult for most ophthalmologists to classify the type of vitreous anomalies in the patients with Stickler syndrome referred to them.
+However, it has been reported that it is difficult for most ophthalmologists to classify the type of vitreous anomalies in the patients with Stickler syndrome.

 Affected individuals may also develop degeneration of the thick, jelly-like fluid (vitreous) that fills the center of the eyes and the thin layer of nerve cells (retina) that lines the back of the eye (vitreoretinal degeneration).
 The retina senses light and converts it into nerve signals, which are then relayed to brain through the optic nerve.
 Vitreoretinal degeneration may cause tiny specks (floaters) that seem to float around obstructing a person’s field of vision.
 Vitreoretinal degeneration also places individuals with Stickler syndrome at risk for retinal detachment, which can affect one or both eyes.